-- (c) Perceptrons: Intro (MMD§12.2 p 447); zero threshold (MMD§12.2 first two paragraphs, 12.2.1, p 448-450); allowing threshold to vary (MMD§12.2.4, p 453); problems (MMD§12.2.7, simply show Figs. 12.11,12.12,12.13 on p 457-459).
-Use Matlab demo, see comments at top of code for useful cases to show; for adjustable step I made step size (η) proportional to deviation of current data point that's not classified correctly $(\eta = |\mathbf{x} \cdot \mathbf{w} \theta|)$, but bounded on both sides, say $0.01 < \eta < 1$. - (d) Support vector machines: - i.
-Introduction, formulation for separated data sets, formulation for overlapping data sets, solution via gradient method and a numerical Example 12.9 of the final algorithm (MMD§12.3, p 461-469); - ii.
-Misc Matlab demos, run all relevant ones using run_SVM_demos.m. - iii.
-Note: in a case of data composed of two clusters that can be separated perfectly well, it is useful to choose a large C=1000 or so to find an appropriate solution. - (e) Multi-Layer Artificial "feed forward" Neural Networks (a brief introduction): - i.
-Motivation: these are based on a powerful extension of the perceptron idea, and allow computers to perform image/voice/handwriting/face recognition, as well as Mastering the game of Go. - ii.
+- ii.
+Misc Matlab demos, run all relevant ones using run\SVM\demos.m. - iii.
+Note: in a case of data composed of two clusters that can be separated perfectly well, it is useful to choose a large C = 1000 or so to find an appropriate solution. - (e) Multi-Layer Artificial "feed forward" Neural Networks (a brief introduction): - i.
+Motivation: these are based on a powerful extension of the perceptron idea, and allow computers to perform image/ voice/ handwriting/ face recognition, as well as Mastering the game of Go. - ii.
 Introduction: perceptron as a neural network with no hidden layers; failure of perceptron for XOR, and success using one hidden layer and a simple nonlinear activation function; a general one-hidden layer formulation (highlighted parts of the introductory notes by Lee Jacobson) - iii.
-Details: architecture (including number of layers, number of nodes in each layer, geometry of connections between nodes); example activation functions: tansig, sigmoid, rectified linear, softplus; selecting output layer activation function based on need for (1) regression (linear output layer), (2) a yes or no (sigmoid output layer), (3) a discrete set of labels using a softmax output layer plus Matlab's vec2ind (on-line demo), (DL§6.2.2, p 181-187; the activation functions are plotted by a Matlab script and in DL§3.10, and Figs. 3.3, 3.4, p 69) - iv.
-Matlab demos, use run_neural_network_demos.m to run all, stop just before backpropagation demos which are shown later. - A. Understanding the internals of Matlab's neural networks using a reversed-engineered example. - B. Two simple example neural network Matlab example codes for classification and regression, and then a failed network to show how this can be diagnosed. - C. A Matlab example that demonstrates character recognition using Matlab's neural network toolbox.
+Details: architecture (including number of layers, number of nodes in each layer, geometry of connections between nodes); example activation functions: tansig, sigmoid, rectified linear, softplus; selecting output layer activation function based on need for (1) regression (linear output layer), (2) a yes or no (sigmoid output layer), (3) a discrete set of labels using a softmax output layer plus Matlab's vec2ind (on-line demo), (Goodfellow et al. (2016), §6.2.2, p 181-187; the activation functions are plotted by neural\networks0\activation\functions\examples.m and in Goodfellow et al. (2016), §3.10, and Figs. 3.3, 3.4, p 69) - iv.
+Matlab demos, use run\neural\network\demos.m to run all, stop just before backpropagation demos which are shown later. - A. Understanding the internals of Matlab's neural networks using neural\networks1\reverse\engineer\manually.m. - B. Two simple example neural network Matlab example codes for classification, neural\networks2\simple\2d\classification\example.m and regression, neural\networks3\simple\2d\regression\example.m, and then a failed network, neural\networks4\simple\2d\FAILED\classification\example.m, to show how this can be diagnosed. - C. An example, neural\networks5\character\recognition\example\appcr1\Mathworks.m, that demonstrates character recognition using Matlab's neural network toolbox.